 The Glorious UAZ 452 van… Story of Russian military vehicle

-This is an honest love story!
-In the hearts and minds of a certain group of Adventurers, this amazing piece of Russian ingenuity is like a work of art… maybe a sculpture of sorts… and for those in this group of worshipers the name is only uttered reverently in whispers of love and admiration and true devotion.
+This is a honest love story!
+This amazing piece of Russian ingenuity is like a work of art… and for those the name is only uttered reverently in whispers of love and admiration and true devotion.

 What Russian Artwork?
 What is this mysterious object of so much love?